Nov 01Celebrating National Night Out

 High above Gardner House, on the corner of Martin Luther King Jr. Way and Hanford St. in Seattle’s Columbia City neighborhood, tents were aligned in rows.
 The smell of grilled hot dogs and hamburgers filled the air, while kids, parents, and residents congregated around tables, shared food, laughed, danced to the sounds of music, and made memories.

-Together, residents and the community formed an alluring combination that comes to define summer in the Pacific Northwest – friends, food, and music.
+Together, residents and the community formed an alluring combination that defines summer in the Pacific Northwest – friends, food, and music.
 But this was no ordinary block party.
-This was Gardner House’s Annual National Night Out event; one of several such events held at Mercy Housing communities throughout the region.
+This was Gardner House’s Annual National Night Out event, one of several such events held at Mercy Housing communities throughout the region.

 Neighbors were invited to meet neighbors.
-Kids soaked in a pool, played games and danced to their own rhythm.
-Seattle Mayor Bruce Harrell made an appearance, as did the Seattle Fire and Police Departments.
-Parents gathered important safety tips and enjoyed time with friends.
+Kids soaked in a pool, played games, and danced to their own rhythm.
+Seattle Mayor Bruce Harrell made an appearance, along with representatives from the Seattle Fire and Police Departments.
+Parents gathered essential safety tips and enjoyed time with friends.

 You may also like: